-Objective Performance Indicator Performance Measure Relinquishment Criteria Justification / Source Complete Yes/No Link to TARP Progress at Start of RMP Rehabilitation will establish at leastAn area equivalent to 2142 ha will be established as native woodland vegetation community (excluding 500 ha Box Gum Woodland).An area equivalent to 2142 ha will be established as native woodland.
-2142 ha will be established as native Rehabilitation assessment report All areas shown as Native Woodland vegetation community in Plan 4, planted with a native species mix (seed or tubestock) targeted at establishing an open grassy woodland vegetation community.
+Objective Performance Indicator Performance Measure Relinquishment Criteria Justification / Source Complete Yes/No Link to TARP Progress at Start of RMP establish at least 2142ha of native woodland vegetation community (excluding 500 ha Box Gum Woodland).
+Rehabilitated native woodland will be for on establishing the vegetation community. established as native Rehabilitation assessment report All areas shown as Native Woodland vegetation community in Plan 4, planted with a native species mix (seed or tubestock) targeted at establishing an open grassy woodland vegetation community.
 PA 09_0062 MOD 1, EPBC Approval No Yes In progress.
 Rehabilitated native woodland will be focussed on establishing the vegetation communities as required in of the Project Approval.
 Rehabilitation Assessment Report Rehabilitation species composition (seed mix or tubestock) drawn from the species list in Section 7.2 for Central Hunter Box - Ironbark Woodland or Central Hunter Ironbark - Spotted Gum - Grey Box Forest.
 PA 09_0062 MOD 1 BMP No Yes In progress.
 Rehabilitation Assessment Report All structural dominant species represented compared with analogue site.
 PA 09_0062 MOD 1 EPBC Approval No Yes In progress.
 Rehabilitation Assessment Report The diversity, percentage and density of shrubs and juvenile trees with a stem diameter <5cm is comparable to that of the local remnant vegetation.
 PA 09_0062 MOD 1 EPBC Approval No Yes In progress.
 Rehabilitation Assessment Report The total number of native plant species is comparable to the local remnant vegetation.
 PA 09_0062 MOD 1 EPBC Approval No Yes In progress.